adrianromero/helloiot/README.md

 To run HelloIoT you need to install a MQTT broker or you can use a public MQTT broker.
 Public MQTT brokers can be good for testing or prototyping purposes.

-HelloIot is developed and tested using [Mosquitto](http://mosquitto.org/) but it will also work with other MQTT Brokers like [HiveMQ](http://www.hivemq.com/), [EMQTT](http://emqtt.io/), [Moquette](https://github.com/andsel/moquette)...
+HelloIoT is developed and tested using [Mosquitto](http://mosquitto.org/) but it will also work with other MQTT Brokers like [HiveMQ](http://www.hivemq.com/), [EMQTT](http://emqtt.io/), [Moquette](https://github.com/andsel/moquette)...
 There is a list of MQTT brokers in the [MQTT Community Wiki](https://github.com/mqtt/mqtt.github.io/wiki/servers), you can choose the broker that better fits your needs.